frontenddogma/web-development-glossary/manuscript/a.md

 : A web component framework and a website publishing technology developed by Google which has the mission to “provide a user-first format for web content.”
 The AMP framework consists of three components: AMP HTML, which is standard HTML markup with web components, AMP JavaScript, which manages resource loading, and AMP caches, which serve and validate AMP pages.
 Most AMP pages are delivered by Google’s AMP cache.&nbsp;[†](#w-amp) ℹ︎&nbsp;[amp.dev](https://amp.dev/)

 Acceptance testing
 : A test conducted to determine if the requirements of a specification or contract are met.
-In systems engineering it may involve black-box testing performed on a system (for example: a piece of software, lots of manufactured mechanical parts, or batches of chemical products) prior to its delivery.
-In software testing the ISTQB defines acceptance testing as formal testing with respect to user needs, requirements, and business processes conducted to determine whether a system satisfies the acceptance criteria and to enable the user, customers, or other authorized entity to determine whether to accept the system.
+In systems engineering it may involve black-box testing performed on a system prior to its delivery.
+In software testing the ISTQB (International Software Testing Qualifications Board) defines acceptance testing as formal testing with respect to user needs, requirements, and business processes conducted to determine whether a system satisfies the acceptance criteria and to enable the user, customers, or other authorized entity to determine whether to accept the system.
 Acceptance testing is also known as user acceptance testing (UAT), end-user testing, operational acceptance testing (OAT), acceptance-test-driven development (ATTD), or field (acceptance) testing.
 Acceptance criteria are the criteria that a system or component must satisfy in order to be accepted by a user, customer, or other authorized entity.&nbsp;[†](#w-acceptance-testing)

 Access control
-: The selective restriction of access to a place or other resource while access management describes the process.
+: The selective restriction of access to a place or other resource, while access management describes the process.
 The act of accessing may mean consuming, entering, or using.&nbsp;[†](#w-ac)

 Accessibility
 : The design and development of products, devices, services, and environments so that they are usable by people with disabilities.
 In the context of the Web it means to make information and services usable by as many people as possible.&nbsp;[†](#w-accessibility)